zinkwazi/pfmb/README.md

 ## The backups ##
 Backups are created from the description and host name (from the config file) followed by a timestamp.

+## Pushover Alerts ##
+Create a new Application/Plugin on [Pushover](https://pushover.net/apps/build)

+Edit /etc/pfmb/pushover.sh and add your newly created Pushover Token and User Keys into the TOKEN and USER sections at the top.

 Enjoy :)

 Greg Lawler